Chapter 1: Chapter 1

 "I know every rivet in her.
 I can't help but find improvements that could be made."
 Francis replied with a sheepish smile.

 "His blood and soul is in this ship.
 She's mine on paper, but in the eyes of God, she belongs to Monsieur Bonnefoy."
+Arthur had leaned into the conversation.
 The look exchanged between the two could have easily be detected as more than just colleagues, but no one was really paying them any attention.
 Anneliese however, turned a blind eye.

 "Your ship is wonder, Monsieur Bonnefoy."
 She complimented him.